 Sport Card & Memorabilia Expo (Website)

 A 10-Year Old Drake on the NHL Awards Show in 1997 (YouTube)

 Interview with Billy Celio of Upper Deck (Puck Junk)

-Images and details about 2021-22 Upper Deck Series 1 (Beckett)
+Pictures and Details about 2021-22 Upper Deck Series One (Puck Junk)

 The one set that I look forward to is Upper Deck’s flagship release — a.k.a.
 Upper Deck Series One, Upper Deck Series Two, and for the first time last year, Upper Deck Extended Series.
 This season, I had to look forward a bit longer, as production delays pushed Upper Deck Series One’s release date from November 2021 to March 2022.